-Working hours are usually 9am to 5pm, 35 to 40 hours a week full time, although flexibility is expected.
-Some evening and weekend work may be required for events such as branch meetings or conferences, especially in smaller unions where there are fewer staff to provide cover.
+Working hours are usually 9am to 5pm, Monday to Friday.
+Some evening and weekend work may be required for events such as branch meetings or conferences.

 What to expect

 - Work is mainly office-based and undertaken in small teams or independently.
 Some travel may be required to complete primary research and conduct interviews.
-In more sizeable unions you may be part of a large but loose team structure that also includes policy officers and information managers.
-An increasing amount of work may be done from home.
+In more sizeable unions, you may be part of a larger team that also includes policy officers and information managers.

-- There is a high level of independence while researching.
-There are ad hoc day-to-day enquiries that need to be juggled alongside longer-term projects.
+- As well as carrying out research, there are day-to-day enquiries that need to be juggled alongside longer-term projects.

-- Work may be stressful at busy times, such as before Trades Union Congress (TUC) meetings and other major union events.
+- Work may be challenging at busy times, such as before Trades Union Congress (TUC) meetings and other major union events.

-- Jobs are available in restricted locations, with most opportunities arising in London and the South East at union headquarters.
+- Many opportunities are available in London and the South East at union headquarters.
 They may also have regional offices.
 A few smaller unions are regionally based and these may contract work out to independent researchers.
 See the GOV.UK website for a list of trade unions.

-Although this area of work is open to all graduates, your chances may be increased with a degree in:
+Although this area of work is open to all graduates, useful subjects include: